ttu/office-slack-bot/README.md

 {"name":"6krs","temperature":22.64,"humidity":23,"noise":45,"light":571,"time":"11:47 19.01."}
 ```

-#### Free meeting rooms & Current events
+#### Free meeting rooms, current events & book a room

 Free meeting rooms lists rooms that are free and duration how long they are available.
 Current events lists next 2 events for each calendar defined in the configuration file.
+Book a room makes a reservation for the next X minutes if that time is available.

-Uses [Google Calendar API](https://developers.google.com/google-apps/calendar/v3/reference/) to get events.
-Meeting room calendars are defined in configuration file.
+Uses [Google Calendar API](https://developers.google.com/google-apps/calendar/v3/reference/).
+Meeting room calendars are defined in the configuration file.

 Requirements:
 * Execute Step 1: Turn on the Google Calendar API from [quicksart](https://developers.google.com/google-apps/calendar/quickstart/nodejs).
 Save file as client_secret.json